 The promoters and parties

-Cocoon promotes Monday nights at Amnesia and book mainly techno DJs to play (Sven Väth, Chris Liebing, etc) and put up their decorations and promote the party around town.
-On Thursdays Cream take over the club - they hang up a big Cream logo and bring in their trance and house djs, like Paul Van Dyk and Eddie Halliwell.
+Cocoon promotes Monday nights at Amnesia, booking mainly techno DJs to play (Sven Väth, Chris Liebing, etc), decorating the club and advertising the party around the island.
+On Thursdays, however, Cream takes over the club - hanging a huge Cream logo, setting up a terrace stage and bringing trance and electro DJs like Paul Van Dyk and Calvin Harris.

-Just to confuse the issue all the major clubs have a back room or alternative area which usually plays different music to the Djs in the main room.
-In the case of Pacha and Space, there are numerous smaller back rooms playing a big cross selection of musical genres.
+Just to confuse the issue all the major clubs have a back room or alternative area which usually plays different music to the DJs in the main room.
+In the case of Pacha and Space, there are numerous smaller back rooms playing a varied cross-section of musical genres.

-In the last decade, boat paties have become an essential pillar of the Ibiza clubbing scene and no Ibiza holiday is complete without having experienced at least one party out at sea.
+In the last decade boat parties have become an essential pillar of the Ibiza clubbing scene and no Ibiza holiday is complete without having experienced at least one party out at sea.
 The choice of boat parties is large nowadays and promoters offer party cruises for all tastes.

-Sailings depart either from San Antonio, mostly including an unforgettable Ibiza sunset out at sea, or then from Ibiza town or Playa d'en Bossa.
-Many boat party promoters include a club night in their package (mostly right after the cruise), which makes for an excellent day and night out!
+These maritime adventures depart either from San Antonio, mostly including an unforgettable Ibiza sunset out at sea, or from Ibiza town or Playa d'en Bossa.
+Many boat party promoters include a club night in their package (mostly right after the cruise), which makes for an excellent and cost-effective day and night out.